CrockPot Tuscan White Bean and Garlic Soup

 This started out as an experiment, and ended as a soup.
 I never know what to expect when I throw something in the slow cooker, I wanted to see if I can cook white beans in the crock pot without soaking them first.
 The answer is yes you can; it took about 3-4 hours on high.
-But they basically looked like cooked beans in water, not like a thick pot of beans that I imagined so I quickly fixed that and turned this into a great tasting soup.
+But they basically looked like cooked beans in water, not like a thick pot of beans that I imagined.
+The quick solve was turning this into a great tasting soup.

 As a kid, I remember my Mom pureeing all my soups to make me eat them.
 As an adult, I tend to still like my beans pureed in my soup.
 You can leave some beans whole as I did to give it some texture, or blend the whole thing, up to you.